23Tor/Microscripts/README.md

 ## logininator
 Not to be confused with loginator.
 Opens the two sites I use every morning.
 Quite shoddy.
 It doesn't work how I want because it closes the browser window when the script is done, unless I have input('Press ENTER to exit) but the console window is annoying.
 But it's fun to practice with Selenium and uc options.

+## reportinator
+My company downloads a salesforce report semiweekly to use for analysis.
+This script runs twice a week, downloads the needed reports, and replaces the old reports with a new file and updated file name on our shared drive.
+I took out the duplicate code for the other reports and just kept one.